myypo/compass.nvim/README.md

     "myypo/compass.nvim",
     build = "make",
     event = "BufReadPost",
+    opts = {},
 }
 ```

 The plugin uses [nvim-oxi](https://github.com/noib3/nvim-oxi)
-to make it possible to use Rust instead of lua/vimscript.
+to make it possible to use rust instead of lua/vimscript.

 The provided above installation snippet will download a pre-built by GitHub action library which should
 work out of the box, but you can also build it yourself, provided, you have Rust toolchain installed.